The fairest nymph

 Fair Phillida is dead!

-2. For whom they all lamented,
+On whom they all tended,

-And caroled o’er the plains,
+and carolled o’er the plains,

 And for her sake